 This is the single most effective thing you can do to prevent rust.
 During the winter months, take your vehicle through a car wash with an undercarriage spray at least every two weeks — more often after major snowstorms or when roads are heavily salted.
 The goal is to rinse the salt off before it has time to do serious damage.

 Do not skip this because the car looks clean on top.
 The salt is underneath where you cannot see it, packed into wheel wells, behind fender liners, and coating brake lines and suspension components.
-An undercarriage wash costs $3 to $8 per visit — compare that to the thousands of dollars for rust repair.
+An undercarriage wash is a few dollars per visit — compare that to the much larger cost of rust repair.

 Professional rust-proofing and undercoating applies a protective barrier to the undercarriage that shields the metal from salt, moisture, and debris.
 There are several types:

 Rubberized undercoating is a thick, rubber-based coating sprayed onto the undercarriage.
 It creates a physical barrier between the metal and the elements.
-Cost is typically $100 to $200 for a full undercarriage application.
 It is effective when applied to clean, rust-free metal.
 The catch: if applied over existing rust, it traps moisture underneath and can actually accelerate corrosion.
 Make sure any rust is addressed before undercoating.

 Oil-based rustproofing (sometimes called oil spray or fluid film) is a petroleum-based product that creeps into seams, joints, and enclosed body cavities where rubberized coatings cannot reach.
 It does not harden — it stays as a thin oily film that displaces moisture and prevents oxidation.
-It needs to be reapplied annually at $100 to $150 per application.
+It needs to be reapplied annually.
 Many NJ drivers swear by annual oil spray as the best rust prevention available.

 Electronic rust protection modules are devices that claim to prevent rust through cathodic protection.
 The evidence for their effectiveness on vehicles is weak, and most auto body professionals do not recommend them.
 Stick with physical barriers and regular washing.